-VCE is required by the California Public Utilities Commission (CPUC) to prepare an Integrated Resource Plan for the supply of energy in the period from 2018 to 2030.
-The objective of the IRP is to provide guidance for VCEA's Board, executive management, and the public regarding the relative power supply cost impact of various long term resource options for meeting electric demand in the 2018-2030 period and to ensure that these options are strategically aligned with VCEA's short and long term vision.
+VCE is required by the California Public Utilities Commission (CPUC) to prepare an IRP for the supply of energy in the period from 2018 to 2030.
+The objective of the IRP is to provide guidance for VCEA's Board, executive management, and the public regarding the relative power supply cost impact of various long-term resource options for meeting electric demand in the 2018-2030 period and to ensure that these options are strategically aligned with VCEA's short and long-term vision.
+SMUD completed draft model runs and presented the run results in and proposed recommendations on which scenario to identify as the "Preferred Plan" for the CPUC filing.
+These were reviewed with the Community Advisory Committee at its May 30, 2018 meeting.